Calculate the minimum monthly payment for your credit card and work out how much you should be paying to take control of your debt.

 - You can calculate how much 3% of your balance is with the following formula: (3/100) x (your balance) = (your balance repayment amount).

 How to calculate the interest portion of your repayment

-Unless your card has an offer of 0% for balance transfers or purchases, interest is also added on top of the amount you charge to your card each month.
-Find out how you can estimate the amount of interest you’ll accrue below:
+Unless your card has an offer of 0% interest for balance transfers or purchases, interest is also added on top of the amount you charge to your card each month.
+Here's how you can calculate the amount of interest you’ll accrue:

 - To estimate the amount of interest included in your monthly repayment, use this calculation: (interest rate, eg, 15% /100) x (your balance, eg, $5,000) ÷ (months, eg, 12) = (your initial interest repayment amount).
 Using this calculation, you can see that your interest payment will be $62.50.